josshy92/Homework-06/README.md

 ## Mentions
-Tutor for help with for loop.
+Tutor AP for help with for loop.
-TA P.C. for help with local storage
+TA P.C. for help with local storage & stacking weather info

 ## Link